How the other half lived

 The only furniture in the cabin would have been a crude table and a few 'creepies' (small stools).
 For most of the time potatoes would have been the staple food of the family but in good times they may have fattened a pig.
 The downside to this was that the pig would have shared the same living space as the family!

 From 1800 to 1845, as the population of Ulster increased, lesser tenant farmers occupied smaller and smaller plots of land making subsistence a daily battle.
 As if these conditions weren’t tough enough, by 1845 a famine spread across Ireland caused by the failure of the potato crop bringing starvation and death to people who struggled to survive in the best of times.

 The Devine family owned the cabin but we do not know who lived in it during the famine years.
 They may have paid the Devine family by working for them for a number of days throughout the year.
 As with so many other victims of the famine the family left no trace of who they were.

 Look out for the the bed outshot - it is an alcove with a built-in bed extending into the back wall of the house, beside the fireplace.

-Potatoes grown in the ‘lazy beds’ in front of the house would have been the principal source of food for the occupants.
-In good times, the small building at the side of the house would have housed some pigs.
+Potatoes grew in the ‘lazy beds’ in front of the house.
+Potatoes were the principal source of food for the occupants.